programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ['Je', 'vois', 'que', 'je', 'vous', 'fais', 'peur', ',']
 ```

-We can then join these lists into strings to run our language detection on them.
-We'll use a regular expression to remove the extra whitespace before each punctuation mark that was created when we tokenized the sentence into words.
+We can then join these lists into strings, allowing us to run our language detection on them.
+We'll use a regular expression to remove the extra space before each punctuation mark (this space was created when we tokenized the sentence into words).
 This will preserve the punctuation as it was present in the original sentence.

 ```python